gaultier/blog/lessons_learned_from_a_successful_rust_rewrite.md

 Whilst reading the docs for `UnsafeCell` for the fourth time, and pondering whether I should use that or `RefCell`, while just having been burnt by the pitfalls of `MaybeUninit`, I really asked myself what life choices had led me to this.

 Pure Rust is already very complex, but add to it the whole layer that is mainly there to deal with FFI, and it really becomes a beast.
-Especially for Rust learners.
+Especially for new Rust learners.

 Some developers in our team straight declined to work on this codebase, mentioning the real or perceived Rust complexity.
 Now, I think that Rust is still mostly easier to learn than C++, but admittedly not by much, especially in this FFI heavy context.